-Point System: The champions of each AbbottWMM Series will be the male and female athlete who scores the greatest number of points from Qualifying Races during the one-year scoring period.
+The champions of each AbbottWMM Series will be the male and female athlete who scores the greatest number of points from the Qualifying Races during the one-year scoring period.

-During each scoring period, points from a maximum of two Qualifying Races will be scored.
-An athlete must start in two Qualifying Races over the Series cycle to be eligible for the championship.
-If an athlete earns points in more than two events, the athlete’s highest two finishes will be scored.
+During each scoring period, points from a maximum of two Qualifying Races will be counted.
+An athlete must start in at least two Qualifying Races over the cycle to be eligible for the prize.
+If an athlete earns points in more than two events, the athlete’s highest two finishes are scored.

 Points are allocated following each race as follows:

-1. The athlete with the best head-to-head record in Qualifying Races during the Series period will be declared the winner.
-Only the fact that one athlete finished ahead of the other will be taken into account and not by how many places.
-For purposes of clarity, it shall not matter whether or not the athletes scored points towards their Series total when considering head-to-head competition.
+The athlete with the best head-to-head record in Qualifying Races during the Series will be declared the winner.
+Only the fact that one athlete finished ahead of the other will be taken into account and not by how many places nor whether those athletes scored points in that head-to-head contest.

-3. The athlete whom the majority of the Race Directors of the six Abbott World Marathon Majors determines to be the champion.
-In such circumstances, the Race Directors may decide to award the title jointly.
+The athlete who the majority of the six Abbott World Marathon Majors Race Directors determines to be the champion.
+The Race Directors may decide to award the title jointly.

-Doping Violations: Under AWMM rules, no athlete who has been found guilty of any antidoping rules enforced by the IAAF, World AntiDoping Association (WADA), National Federations, or any of the individual AWMM races is eligible to win the AWMM championship title.
+Under AbbottWMM rules, no athlete found guilty of any anti-doping rules enforced by the IAAF, World AntiDoping Association (WADA), National Federations, or any of the individual AbbottWMM races is eligible to win the championship title.
 Athletes must comply with the AWMM Code of Conduct.